Why should you learn Rust?

 Rust puts developers first by providing features that make software development smooth and reliable.
 This includes maintenance, which is a large part of a project's lifecycle.

 The Rust ecosystem is what really drives the Rust development experience.
-There are tens of thousands of crates (a crate is a Rust code library) available on crates.io, all complete with auto-generated documentation.
+There are over 200,000 crates available, all complete with auto-generated documentation.
+(A "crate" is a Rust code library).

-These crates can be accessed using the cargo tool, which comes as part of the Rust toolchain. cargo is your universal build tool that manages code dependencies, generates documentation, tests and lints your code, runs benchmarks, and compiles your program.
-It's also extensible: so if you need new functionality you can write an extension, such as managing code licenses, checking for unsafe code, running fuzz tests, or checking for known security vulnerabilities.
+These crates can then be accessed using the cargo tool, which comes as part of the Rust toolchain.
+This is a universal build tool that manages code dependencies, generates documentation, tests and lints your code, runs benchmarks, and compiles your program.

 Linting with Clippy